Tubercle (bone)

-In the skeleton of humans and other animals, a tubercle, tuberosity or apophysis is a protrusion or eminence that serves as an attachment for skeletal muscles.
-The muscles attach by tendons, where the enthesis is the connective tissue between the tendon and bone.
-A tuberosity is generally a larger tubercle.
+In the skeleton of humans and other animals, tubercles and tuberosities (from Latin tuber ‘bump, protuberance’) are protrusions or eminences that serve as attachments for tendons or ligaments.
+The enthesis is the connective tissue between the tendon of a skeletal muscle and bone.
+Tuberosities (for example the ischial tuberosity of the pelvis) are generally larger and less rounded than tubercles (for example the greater and lesser tubercles of the proximal humerus).

+Apophyses, like epiphyses, are regions of bones where ossification occurs throughout chilhood (secondary centres of ossification), but unlike epiphyses they are not adjacent to joint surfaces.
+When ossification is complete, they may become trochanters, tubercles and tuberosities depending on their physical dimensions and location.

 Main tubercles

 Humerus

 The humerus has two tubercles, the greater tubercle and the lesser tubercle.
 These are situated at the proximal end of the bone, that is the end that connects with the scapula.
 The greater/lesser tubercule is located from the top of the acromion laterally and inferiorly.

 Radius

 The radius has two, the radial tuberosity and Lister's tubercle.

 Ribs

 On a rib, tubercle is an eminence on the back surface, at the junction between the neck and the body of the rib.
 It consists of an articular and a non-articular area.
 The lower and more medial articular area is a small oval surface for articulation with the transverse process of the lower of the two vertebrae which gives attachment to the head.
 The higher, non-articular area is a rough elevation which gives attachment to the ligament of the tubercle.
 The tubercle is much more prominent in the upper ribs than in the lower ribs.